 The 2022 Regional Science Bowl competition lasts all day and will be hosted virtually via Zoom.
 Each student must be available via computer with web camera or smartphone for a Zoom meeting (password protected with hidden meeting IDs).
 In addition, another device with a camera must also be on the Zoom call via the Zoom app, to show the student’s workspace and surrounding area the entire time to help the moderator ensure the students are not breaking any rules.
 If multiple students are in one location, there should be one additional camera for each student.
 Each coach and co-coach may also be in the Zoom meeting.
 For each coach, another device with a camera must also be on the Zoom call via the Zoom app, to show the coach’s entire person from the side.
 Any other adults in the same room with the students should also have a camera facing them.
 Each team will participate in the Preliminary Round, in which each team will be read the same set of toss-up questions.
 If the team gets the toss-up question correct, they will have an opportunity to answer the bonus question.
-The 24 middle school and 24 high school teams with the most points will advance to the Elimination Tournament.
+Teams with the most points will advance to the Elimination Tournament.
 Teams consist of three to five students and one adult coach.
 Questions are multiple choice or short answer and come from the following categories: biology, chemistry, earth and space science, energy, mathematics, and physics.
 During questioning, any team member will have a chance to buzz-in to correctly answer a Toss-Up question, earning them 4 points and the chance at a follow-up Bonus question for 10 more points.
 There are more rules than those described here, so a more complete set of rules for the 2022 competition may be found online at online.